 If you want to prep these ahead of time, I suggest you just whip up the batter and refrigerate it until ready to bake.
 Then about 20 minutes before you want to serve them, pop them into the oven so they can be fresh and warm with that ooey gooey center.

-Can you reheat Chocolate Lava Cakes?
+Can you reheat the Molten Chocolate Cakes?

 There is really no good way to reheat Chocolate Lava Cakes.
 Putting them in the microwave will alter the texture.
 Additionally, microwave ovens heat unevenly and only penetrate about an inch into your food.